alenpaul2001/CoronaDashboard/README.md

 1. open the project in netbeans
 2. right click and run the <code>Main.java</code> file

+> Note: in case of API failure, this repository included a dummy API server to emulate the behavior of the original API. read <a href="api/README.md">api/README.md</a> to run this so called dummy server.

 <h2>Project status</h2>
 Will not be maintained anymore